 - The Freedom Unlimited offers 5x points on travel purchased through Chase Ultimate Rewards, and 3x points on dining and drugstore purchases, while the Ink Unlimited doesn’t

-- The Ink Unlimited offers better car rental protection and a better sign-up bonus
+- The Ink Unlimited offers better car rental protection and a bigger upfront bonus